teesloane/arisgarden/readme.md

-# GoutFood
+# Ari's Garden

-GoutFood is a site for collecting and displaying the journey of making and discovering food.
+Ari's Garden is a site for collecting and displaying the journey of making and discovering food.